Sphinx configuration and libraries for Safari Books Online documentation

 PyPI Description Validation

 If PyPI encounters something it doesn’t know how to handle in a reStructuredText package description, it just silently shows it as plain text instead of formatting it as expected.
-To get some warning of this before uploading your package, use the validate_readme.py script which gets installed along with sbo-sphinx.
-Basic usage is:
+To get some warning of this before uploading your package, install the readme package and run:

 Sphinx currently has no real support for Markdown-style wiki markup.
 If a project has a README.md which you want to include in the documentation, there are a few options: